sparesparrow/openssl-tools/CONAN-GITHUB-PACKAGES-SETUP.md

 ---

-This setup provides a robust, scalable, and maintainable Python development environment with Conan 2.x and GitHub Packages, following proven patterns from ngapy-dev while leveraging modern tooling and GitHub's ecosystem.
+This setup provides a robust, scalable, and maintainable Python development environment with Conan 2.x and GitHub Packages, following proven patterns from openssl-tools while leveraging modern tooling and GitHub's ecosystem.